ahmadalwy3/ahmadalwy3/Dashboard:-Whitelist.md

 The _Whitelist_ pane allows you to review or edit the exisiting whitelist directives, or to manually add new ones.

+### Important: read carefully

-**Important:** there are predefined whitelist directives when you first install uBO.
+There are predefined whitelist directives when you first install uBO.
 You should not remove these predefined whitelist directives, unless you know _exactly_ the consequences of doing so.

-Removing the predefined whitelist directives without understanding the consequences could cause your browser to malfunction.
-This is especially true for the `behind-the-scene` whitelist directive.
+Removing the predefined whitelist directives without understanding the consequences could cause your browser to malfunction. **This is especially true for the `behind-the-scene` whitelist directive.**

+If despite this warning you still want to remove one or more of the predefined whitelist directives, I strongly suggest to comment out an entry rather than outright delete it.
+To comment out an entry, just prefix it with `# `.
+This way you do not have to remember which predefined whitelist directive you removed, it will be just a matter of removing the `# ` prefix if ever you want to restore an entry.

+### Whitelist directive syntax

 Further details about the supported syntax for whitelist directives can be found at ["How to whitelist a web site"](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site).